primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.engine.precision.md

 ## Engine.PRECISION property

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

- Engine constant value which all values are scaled to for any math
+Engine constant value which all values are scaled to for any math.

 <b>Signature:</b>